Cyprotex is a specialist provider of ADME and PK services and provide a range of in vitro drug metabolism assays.

 Cyprotex provide microsomal stability, hepatocyte stability, S9 stability, plasma stability and recombinant enzyme stability assays to determine the extent of metabolic stability in vitro.
 If required, a comprehensive metabolite profiling and identification service is also available to elucidate metabolites formed in the stability studies.
 We can perform microsomal binding studies to understand the free concentration available in the microsomal incubations.

 For compounds which have a particularly low clearance, accurate extrapolation of the in vitro intrinsic clearance to the in vivo situation can be challenging using the standard methods.
-Cyprotex's parent company, Evotec, have validated a low clearance hepatocyte stability method to specifically address this issue using plated hepatocytes over longer incubation times.
+We have two options for addressing low clearance, one using the HµREL co-culture model (offered through Cyprotex) and the other using plated human hepatocytes with a matrix overlay (offered through Cyprotex's parent company, Evotec).
 Evotec can also assess hepatic uptake using the media loss assay which takes into account the active uptake into hepatoocytes by drug transporters.